Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 🏖️ Top Beaches: Christmas Cove, Leland Beach, Northport Beach

-Good to Know: Take the Manitou Island Transit ferry from Leland to explore North or South Manitou Island
+Good to Know: Take the Manitou Island Transit ferry from Leland to North or South Manitou Island

 Traverse City